bleyerj/dolfinx_materials/_sources/jax.md

 - computing the resulting stress
 - computing the corresponding consistent tangent operator

 A pure Python implementation generally prove extremely inefficient due to the loop over all quadrature points.
-To solve this issue, we will rely on the [JAX library](https://jax.readthedocs.io).
+To solve this issue, we will rely on the [`jaxmat` library](https://github.com/bleyerj/jaxmat) which implements constitutive models in [JAX](https://jax.readthedocs.io).

 JAX is a Python library for accelerated (GPU) array computation and program transformation, designed for high-performance numerical computing and large-scale machine learning {cite:p}`jax2018github`.
 Its key features of interest here involve: